-Click below for a complete list of topics and suggested subtopics.
+Click below for a complete list of topics and subtopics.

 Frequently Asked Questions

-Am I eligible the Andrew Carnegie Fellows Program?
+Am I eligible for the Andrew Carnegie Fellows Program?

 To be eligible, you must be a U.S. citizen or have permanent U.S. residency status and you must have been nominated by a designated group of individuals that includes university presidents, leaders of think tanks, and publishers.

 How many scholars may each nominator put forward for consideration?

 Each nominator may put forward a maximum of two scholars.
 Nominators from universities may nominate one junior and one senior scholar.
 Regardless of title, a junior scholar is defined as someone who received his/her PhD within the last ten years, 2007-2017.
 Nominators outside academe—e.g., the head of a university press or a newspaper—may nominate up to two people.

 How is a junior scholar defined?

 A junior scholar is defined as someone who received his/her PhD within the last ten years, 2007-2017.
 A junior scholar may hold any title, e.g., assistant professor or associate professor.
 The "junior" status is determined by the year in which his/her terminal degree was earned.

 May nominators nominate individuals without a PhD?
 Are nominees who hold degrees traditionally regarded as terminal in their fields (e.g., JD, MD, or MFA) eligible?